getty-zig/getty.so/pages/contributing/style_guide.md

 - When writing a comment, use `///` for public API descriptions and `//` for everything else.

 - Try to limit lines to 100 characters.
-It's okay to go over though, readability always comes first.
+It's okay to go over though, so long as things are readable.

 ## Naming

-- Namespaces are written in `lowercase` and should only be one word.

-- Types are written in `PascalCase`.

-- Functions are written in `camelCase`.

-- Variables and constants are written in `snake_case`.
+- Follow the naming conventions listed [here](https://ziglang.org/documentation/master/#Names).